-The Department will implement a remediation plan including review of the QI/QA plan, training materials, case consultations, business processes, and other pertinent factors that would may need to be addressed.

-The Department will evaluate and monitor the corrective action progress on an ongoing basis until the provider demonstrates the understanding to meet the standards set forth by the Department.
+All CAP responses are reviewed and approved by the Department.
+The Department will implement a remediation plan, including review of the QI/QA Plan, training materials, case consultations, business processes and other pertinent factors that may need to be addressed.
+The Department will evaluate and monitor the progress until the provider demonstrates the understanding to meet the standards set forth by the Department.

-A. Provider Capacity Standards
+Provider Capacity Standards: